 4. Purchase health insurance for your full stay abroad

 It can’t be stressed enough: buy a comprehensive insurance policy for the entire duration of your stay.
-With the exception of Japan, the United Kingdom, and Australia, insurance coverage is a required condition for every WHV destination.
+With the exception of Japan, Australia, and the United Kingdom, private travel insurance is a required condition for every WHV destination.
 It should provide coverage for medical emergencies in case of sickness (i.e. flu, tonsillitis, etc.), accidents (including hospitalisation) and repatriation.
 These are all expenses that can easily cost tens of thousands of dollars otherwise.

 Read more...